Tuesday, June 10, 2014

 Noting that the standard for certification is “not particularly stringent,” “fairly lenient,” and “flexible…,” the Court ruled that Plaintiffs “have met their exceedingly light burden.”
 In granting Plaintiffs’ motion, the Court recognized thatPassmore’s reliance on its belief that they properly classified their tow-truck operators as independent contractors was premature at this stage.
 The Court did deny a similar motion for a class of office workers because no one other than the office staff workers named in the lawsuit has joined the action at the time of the motion.
 Passmore Towing & Recovery, based in Hueytown, Alabama, with locations elsewhere, provides towing, recovery, and roadside assistance in Alabama and elsewhere.

 Johnson Becker, PLLC in Minneapolis, MN, and Sommers Schwartz, P.C. in Southfield, MI, filed this case on behalf of the Plaintiffs.
 The case is currently pending before Judge Abdul K. Kallon in the United States District Court for the Northern District of Alabama, Southern Division.
-David H. Grounds and Jacob R. Rusch of Johnson Becker PLLC; and Jason J. Thompson and Jesse Young of Sommers Schwartz, P.C. are representing the Plaintiffs in this action.
+David H. Grounds and Jacob R. Rusch of Johnson Becker PLLC; and Jason J. Thompson of Sommers Schwartz, P.C. are representing the Plaintiffs in this action.